 Every person at Wageningen University & Research who is involved in any way whatsoever in scientific education and research is individually responsible for monitoring and safeguarding scientific integrity.

-All academics and researchers at Wageningen University & Research are required to act in accordance with the Netherlands Code of Conduct for Academic Practice.
-For Wageningen University this code is fully applicable.
-For Wageningen Research restrictive conditions can be imposed on the publication of research financed exclusively from private funds.
-Information about these restructions can be found in the integrity code and the general terms and conditions.
+All academics and researchers at Wageningen University & Research are required to act in accordance with the Netherlands Code of Conduct for Research Integrity (2018).
+Additionaly, the integrity code and the general terms and conditions are applicable.

 By requiring its staff members to publish any additional professional activities – in line with the Regulations Ancillary Activities and the Netherlands Code of Conduct for Academic Practice – Wageningen University & Research aims to provide third parties with transparency and insight.
 Scientific publications must also state the names of financial backers and partners.